crystal-lang/crystal-book/overview/cli.md

 ```

 The method `gets` will **pause** the execution of the application, until the user finishes entering the input (pressing the `Enter` key)
 When the user presses `Enter`, then the execution will continue and `user_input` will have the user value.

-And if the user doesn’t enter any value?
-Maybe we would  get an `empty string` (if the user only presses `Enter`) or maybe a `Nil value`(if the user hits Ctrl+D)
+But what happen if the user doesn’t enter any value?
+In that case, we would  get an `empty string` (if the user only presses `Enter`) or maybe a `Nil value`(if the user hits Ctrl+D).
-Let’s try the following, we want the input entered by the user to be sang loudly:
+To illustrate the problem let’s try the following: we want the input entered by the user to be sang loudly:

  ```crystal
 # file: let_it_cli.cr